-So it was Meivakantie and King’s Day here in the Nethelrands and the kids have off TWO FULL weeks of school.
-And N is away again the ENTIRE time – so the thought os sitting around the house in the middle of the woods again bored is so dreadful.
-I booked myself and the kdis into a 4 day break staying at a Duingalow in Duinrell in Wassenaar, Den Haag.
-We had great weather last week (27 degrees!!) but it is now back to being chilly – too bad as we would have loved to make a visit to the beach during this trip as it’s right there!!
+Here in the Netherlands, the kids have off two full weeks of school during Meivakantie and King’s Day.
+Having only lived in the Netherlands for a couple months and Nila had to go away AGAIN and for the ENTIRE time – the thought the three of us sitting around the house in the middle of the woods again bored is so dreadful.
+Therefore, I looked around to find a place for the kids and I to have a mini-escape.
+I booked myself and the kids for a 4-night break staying in a Duingalow at the amusement park Duinrell in Wassenaar/ Den Haag.
+We have been having GREAT weather last week (27 degrees!!) but it is now back to being chilly – too bad as we would have loved to make a visit to the beach during this trip as it’s right there!!

-The kids really liked bombing people in the row boats.
+Our kids really liked bombing people in the row boats.
+Especially ones who were unsuspecting ….

-And Soren like roller coaster, Rollerbaan and Wild Wings – all three Maebh couldn’t go on for height restrictions.
+Soren liked the Dragonfly roller coaster, Rollerbaan and Wild Wings – all three Maebh couldn’t go on for height restrictions.

-The food at the park was not the best and expensive.
-First night we had pizzas at La Place – not the brick oven pizza I was hoping to have.
+To me the food at the park was not the best and expensive.
+The first night we had pizzas at La Place – not the brick oven pizza I was hoping to have.
 One time we got three french fries and two slushes for €17.
 I think that is expensive.
-Kids got ice cream, churros, cotton candy and a chocolate covered banana with sprinkles as treats during our time here.
+Kids ate ice cream, churros, cotton candy and a chocolate covered banana with sprinkles as treats during our time here.

 - You are going to need to take photos (passport-type photos) at one of the MANY booths all around the park – at €4, per person here is a money saving tip: Take a photo copy of your passport, cut out the photo – DONE!
 At check in, they’ll give you small paper cards and plastic clear stickers to put over the photo – you’ll need those to enter and exit the park and Tiki Bad.
 No need to spend €4. per person on passport photos which you’ll never use again.
 Of course, if you have old ones laying around – bring them.
 They are not fussy!!